ibm-cloud-docs/monitoring/monitor/getting-started-monitor.md

 There are different types of events:

 * *Alert events* are events that are triggered by user-configured alerts.
 For example, configure alerts to be notified of problems that require attention.
 * *Infrastructure-based events* are events that are collected from Docker and Kubernetes nodes.
-By default, the Sysdig agent automatically discovers and collects data from a select group of events.
+By default, the monitoring agent automatically discovers and collects data from a select group of events.
 You can edit the agent configuration file to enable more events.
 * *Custom events* that you configure through any of the following integrations: Slackbot, pre-built Python scripts, custom user-created Python scripts, or cURL requests.

 When you define an alert, you must define the condition that triggers the notification, one or more notification channels through which you want to be notified, the severity of the alert, and the type of alert.
 The *Alerts* section in the web UI shows the list of pre-defined alerts.
 From this view, you can enable and disable pre-defined alerts; you can modify existing alerts; and you can create new alerts.
 For more information, see [Working with alerts](https://docs.sysdig.com/en/alerts.html){: external}.